 This attraction might not be as thrilling as Expedition Everest and maybe it’s made up of bugs instead of safari animals, but we still find it to be one of our favorites.
 It’s fun, exciting, and slightly unexpected.
 Plus, where else can you experience what it must be like to be a bug?
 Nestled under the Tree of Life, we’d have a hard time imagining anything else taking its place.

-We’ve heard before, it’s a Disney theme park – not a zoo.
-Ok, ok… yes, it may be a Disney theme park, but what good would an Animal Kingdom theme park be without the ability to physically touch some of the animals?
-This open-air petting section is located in Rafiki’s Planet Watch area of the park.
+We’ve heard before that it’s a Disney theme park – not a zoo.
+Ok, ok… yes, it may be a Disney theme park, but what good would an Animal Kingdom theme park be without the ability to touch some of the animals physically?
+This open-air petting section is located in the park’s Rafiki’s Planet Watch area.
 It’s a great place to unwind with the kids, learn about conservation and animal care, and get hands-on with some sweet animals.
 We’d miss these sweeties if they ever had to close this attraction.

 Once again, we don’t believe any of these attractions are endanger of being removed from Animal Kingdom.
 These favorite attractions are ones we just hope never do go on the extinct list!